spotify/helios/docs/user_manual.md

 ### Health Checks

-When a job is started, Helios can optionally run a health check before registering your service with nameless.
+When a job is started, Helios can optionally run a health check before registering your service with service discovery.
 This prevents the service from receiving traffic before it is ready.
 After the container starts, Helios will execute the health check as follows.

-* Begin executing health checks, using exponential backoff from 1 second to 30 seconds.
+* Begin executing health checks.
+Start with a 1 second interval, then back off exponentially until reaching a maximum interval of 30 seconds.
 * If no health checks succeed after 5 minutes, kill the container.
 Helios will start it back up and try again.
 * If a health check succeeds
   * Stop running health checks
-  * Register service with nameless (if job is configured to do so)
+  * Register service with service discovery (if job is configured to do so)
   * Mark the job as RUNNING

 #### HTTP
-This health check will make an http request to the specified port and path, and consider a return code of 2xx or 3xx as successful.
+This health check makes an HTTP request to the specified port and path and considers a return code of 2xx or 3xx as successful.
 HTTP health checks are specified in the form `port_name:path`, where `port_name` is the **name** of the exposed port (as set in the `--port` argument), and `path` is the path portion of the URL.
 Requests have a connect timeout of 500ms and a read timeout of 10s.